HeronErin/rug-clone/doc-src/index.md

 * multi-precision [complex numbers][rug comp] with correct rounding.

-The `rug` crate depends on the low-level bindings in the `gmp-mpfr-sys` crate.
+The `rug` crate depends on the low-level bindings in the [`gmp-mpfr-sys`][sys] crate.
 This should be transparent on GNU/Linux and macOS, but may need some work on Windows.
-See the [`gmp-mpfr-sys` documentation][sys] for some details.
+See the crate's [documentation][sys] for some details.
 The `gmp-mpfr-sys` crate provides RUST FFI bindings for:

 * the [GNU Multiple Precision Arithmetic Library][gmp home] (GMP),
 * the [GNU MPFR Library][mpfr home], a library for multiple-precision